wilfred11/auto-encoder-other/readme.md

 ## Autoencoders and more

+To learn something about autoencoding I have followed  [this youtube tutorial](https://www.youtube.com/watch?v=p7yUWIySj8o).

 An autoencoder is a type of artificial neural network used to learn efficient codings of unlabeled data (unsupervised learning).
 An autoencoder learns two functions: an encoding function that transforms the input data, and a decoding function that recreates the input data from the encoded representation.
 The autoencoder learns an efficient representation (encoding) for a set of data, typically for dimensionality reduction, to generate lower-dimensional embeddings for subsequent use by other machine learning algorithms.

 ### A very simple autoencoder